 Douglas M. Lambert, PhD is the Raymond E. Mason Chaired Professor Emeritus

-at Fisher College of Business, The Ohio State University.
+at Fisher College of Business and Academy Professor, The Ohio State University.

 He is also Director of The Global Supply Chain Forum, a team of academics and executives who have met regularly since 1992 to pursue the critical issues related to achieving excellence in Supply Chain Management.